stefaanc/stefaanc.github.io/_posts/2020-03-01-notes-on-implementing-comments.md

 ### Avatars

 Next step, was adding avatars.
 Using [Gravatar](http://en.gravatar.com/) (press the "Create Your Own Gravatar" button) seems to be the standard solution.
 However, a lot of people don't like this, because you need to create a Wordpress account for this.

 So I implemented an alternative using [Libravatar](https://www.libravatar.org/).
 People still need to provide their email address for this to work, another thing a lot of people don't like.

-So for github users I implemented the github avatar.
-However this doesn't work for users who are not on github.
+For github users I implemented the github avatar.
+The username is taken from the website specified in the form.
+Users can either use their github website or github pages website.

+Similarly, this is also possible for facebook when using a facebook website, twitter when using a twitter website and instagram when using a instagram website.

-So I implemented a fall-back solution.
+I also implemented a fall-back solution.
 I took the `mystery-man` avatar from Gravatar and made the man's profile transparent.
 I'm using a coloured background for the image and added the first initial of user's name.
 The colour depends on the initial and the length of the name.
 I added 12 background colours.

 <br>